-The gold standard is the coronary angiography, with access via the femoral artery or the brachial artery or radial artery, to determine the degree of stenosis of the coronary artery.
+The gold standard of diagnostics is coronary angiography with access via the femoral artery, the brachial artery or the radial artery, to determine the degree of stenosis of the coronary artery.
 Representations via a multislice spiral CT or dual-source CT or MR angiography are also possible.

-To investigate the stress-related ischemia, a stress echocardiography or stress MRI with dobutamine can be performed.
+To investigate stress-related ischemia, a stress echocardiography or stress MRI with dobutamine can be performed.

 Pathology of Coronary Artery Disease

 The pathology of coronary heart disease is primarily based on an increased resistance in the coronary arteries.
-These also include intracoronary additional factors such as cardiac disease or other increased O2 demands during a fever for example, as well as a reduced amount of O2, among other things in lung diseases.
+These also include intracoronary additional factors such as cardiac disease or other increased O2 demands, for example during a fever, as well as a reduced amount of O2, among other things, in lung diseases.

 The increased resistance of the coronary vessels can be explained by coronary artery stenosis due to atherosclerosis in 90 % of all cases.These so-called microangiopathies initially only narrow the vessels.
-But if one of these plaques ruptures, clots that close the vessel completely can form, which in turn leads to a heart attack.
+But if one of these plaques ruptures, it can lead to the formation of clots that close the vessel completely, which in turn leads to a heart attack.

-Microangiopathies, where small coronary vessels that are located intramural, are responsible in few cases.
+In few cases, microangiopathies, where small coronary vessels are located intramural, are responsible for coronary artery disease.
 Consumption of cocaine for example, can cause coronary spasms, which can lead to angina pectoris, just like coronary anomalies, coronary fistulas or congenital myocardial bridges.

-The resistance of the coronary vessel may also be increased in cardiac hypertrophy or hypertension and tachycardia or increased end diastolic valve flow.
+The resistance of the coronary vessel may also be increased in cardiac hypertrophy, hypertension, tachycardia or increased end diastolic valve flow.
 Thus, these factors may be responsible for angina pectoris as well.

 Differential Diagnosis of Coronary Artery Disease

 Since the symptom of coronary artery disease is angina pectoris, the differential diagnosis are numerous.
-The five most important differential diagnosis to be excluded quickly – as they are immediately life threatening – are acute coronary syndrome, pulmonary embolism, aortic dissection, tension pneumothorax and the spontaneous rupture of the esophagus (Boerhaave’s syndrome).
+The five most important differential diagnoses to be excluded quickly—as they are immediately life threatening—are acute coronary syndrome, pulmonary embolism, aortic dissection, tension pneumothorax and spontaneous rupture of the esophagus (Boerhaave’s syndrome).

 In general, the differential diagnosis of chest pain can be divided into cardiac and non-cardiac chest pain:

-Differential diagnosis of cardiac chest pain in addition to acute coronary syndrome include, for example, hypertensive crisis, valvular heart disease, perimyocarditis or hypertrophic cardiomyopathy, but also Dressler’s syndrome following a myocardial infarction or coronary anomalies.
+Differential diagnoses of cardiac chest pain, in addition to acute coronary syndrome, include, for example, hypertensive crisis, valvular heart disease, perimyocarditis or hypertrophic cardiomyopathy, but also Dressler’s syndrome following a myocardial infarction or coronary anomalies.

 Therapy of Coronary Artery Disease

 Therapy can initially be divided into acute therapy and long-term therapy.
 In acute cases, nitro compounds that are acting as a vasodilator and thus improve the coronary circulation are suitable.
-They are contraindicated for patients who are taking PDE-5 inhibitors (e.g. sildenafil, Viagra), HOCM, hypotension or present aortic stenosis.
+They are contraindicated for patients who are taking PDE-5 inhibitors (e.g., sildenafil, Viagra) or who have HOCM, hypotension or present aortic stenosis.

 Long-term therapy can be divided into causal and symptomatic therapy.
 The causal approach is directed towards the main risk factors that support the emergence of coronary heart disease.
 Lifestyle changes such as weight reduction, smoking cessation, dietary changes to a Mediterranean diet, controlled physical activity and courses on stress management and relaxation are crucial.

-Antianginal therapy offers several options: These include beta-blockers to reduce myocardial oxygen demand, nitrates, which hardly find application during long-term treatment, Molsidomine and calcium antagonists, as well as ivabradine and ranolazine.
+Antianginal therapy offers several options: beta-blockers to reduce myocardial oxygen demand, nitrates, which hardly find application during long-term treatment, Molsidomine and calcium antagonists, as well as ivabradine and ranolazine.

 Revascularization as invasive therapy

 Revascularization offers an invasive treatment option.
-This may on the one hand be achieved by means of PTCA (percutaneous transluminal coronary angioplasty) during which dilation via a balloon catheter, followed by stenting is performed.
+This may also be achieved by means of PTCA (percutaneous transluminal coronary angioplasty) during which dilation via a balloon catheter, followed by stenting, is performed.
 Impending closures can then be eliminated and the permeability of the vessel can be improved.

 A second possibility of revascularization is offered via coronary artery bypass surgery (CABG = coronary artery bypass graft).
 This can be done via the traditional method with sternotomy access and the use of a heart-lung apparatus.
 An alternative is the minimally invasive way.
 The last possibility of therapy that is indicated for coronary heart disease in combination with terminal heart failure is the heart transplant.